 \subsection{Derive Criteria from Feedback}

-We collect all natural language feedback from the FITS training split to understand human preferences and derive criteria.
-We first use SimCSE sentence encoder\footnote{ We use the \texttt{sup-simcse-roberta-large} model. } \citep{gao2021simcse} to encode each feedback.
-Then we use $k$-means clustering to group all feedback related to query generation into five clusters and inspect the feedback in different clusters.
-Overall, we summarize the following four groups (see \autoref{tab:query_feedback_groups}) of feedback types through merging clusters.
-By analyzing \autoref{tab:query_feedback_groups}, we derive that a successful search query should (i) rephrase the user's question while keeping important keywords, (ii) be relevant and specific, (iii) use some common words for better search coverage when possible, (iv) be concise.
-The exact criteria text which will be used to construct the prompt $c$ for the text refiner $P_{\phi}(r^\prime | r, q, c)$ is given in \autoref{tab:query_instruction}.
+We collect all NL feedback from the FITS training split to understand human preferences and derive criteria.
+We first use SimCSE encoder\footnote{ We use the \texttt{sup-simcse-roberta-large} model. } \citep{gao2021simcse} to encode each feedback.
+Then, we use $k$-means clustering to group feedback related to query generation into five clusters.
+From inspecting these (see Appendix~\ref{app:manual_efforts} for detailed manual efforts), we summarize them into four groups (see \autoref{tab:query_feedback_groups}) and derive that a successful search query should (i) rephrase the user's question while keeping important keywords, (ii) be relevant and specific, (iii) use common words for better search coverage, (iv) be concise.
+The criteria text for crafting the prompt $c$ for the text refiner $P_{\phi}(r^\prime | r, q, c)$ is in \autoref{tab:query_instruction_abbr}.